The Economic Benefits

 Moree Special Activation Precinct (SAP)

-A NSW state Government led initiative, which will create long-term job opportunities attract businesses and investors and drive economic growth.
-The SAP will be investigated to create a thriving business hub that will take advantage of its location in the middle of the most productive grain region in Australia, leveraging the Inland Rail route and the Newell Highway.
+A New South Wales state Government led initiative, which will create long-term job opportunities attract businesses and investors and drive economic growth.
+The Moree SAP, and its associated Master Plan, seeks to create a thriving business hub that will take advantage of its location in the middle of the most productive grain region in Australia, leveraging the Inland Rail route and the Newell Highway.
 The Precinct would create a new business hub that specialises in agribusiness, logistics and food processing industries.

-To better understand how Inland Rail could reduce costs and make supply chains more efficient, the Department worked with the Commonwealth Scientific Industrial Research Organisation (CSIRO) to map supply chains and model the transport cost savings available to businesses that use Inland Rail.
+To better understand how Inland Rail could reduce transport costs and make supply chains more efficient, we partnered with the Commonwealth Scientific Industrial Research Organisation (CSIRO) to map and model the transport cost reductions available to businesses that use Inland Rail.